MrFeliciano/Crypto/README.md

-# Crypto
+# Crypto Space
-Welcome to Crypto space
+Welcome to a place were we can talk Coins